etolbakov/excalidocker-rs/README.md

 ### 🐳 Docker image
 `excalidocker` is available as a [docker image](https://hub.docker.com/r/etolbakov/excalidocker/tags).
 Convert docker-compose files without installing/building.
 Use it in Github actions for auto documentation.
-The sky is the limit.Get the latest image from [docker hub](https://hub.docker.com/r/etolbakov/excalidocker):
+The sky is the limit.
+Get the latest image from [docker hub](https://hub.docker.com/r/etolbakov/excalidocker):
 ```sh
 docker pull etolbakov/excalidocker
 ```